-I know this sounds quite counterintuitive since every author unflinchingly positions himself and his book as a breed apart.
+Every author in motivational writing business unflinchingly positions himself as a breed apart.

-With fancy titles and high-falutin’ tag-lines, a majority of these books promises to bestow upon the readers some kind of seraphic power, thus, turning them into alchemists.
+With fancy titles and high-falutin’ tag-lines, the books of this so-called motivational speakers promise to bestow upon the readers some kind of seraphic power turning them into alchemists.

 The truth, however, is quite grim and disappointing.
 Once you have read 3-4 motivational bestsellers, any book you read afterward smacks of plagiarism.

 The same ideas that once stirred an adrenaline rush and instilled in its readers a sense of purpose sound oft-repeated and clichéd with every subsequent motivational book.
-I would like to digress a little here.
 Sometimes, the overwhelming number of motivational authors, consultants, coaches, guides and what you have, boggles my mind.

 I can fathom out two reasons for this boom – either it’s a highly lucrative profession so much so that almost everyone aspires to be into it or it’s the easiest of professions to get into.
 One in which saturation point may never be reached.